 - Infection: If a pressure ulcer becomes infected, there may be changes in appearance and sensation.
 An infected wound may have pus, green or black tissue or redness around the edges.
 The patient may also have a fever and other symptoms of an infection.

 If you notice any of these symptoms, you should get medical attention immediately.

 Because bedsores are caused by pressure and can form very quickly, they are far easier to prevent than to treat.
 If the care being provided by the nursing home or medical facility is quality care, the likelihood of forming a bedsore is much lower.

 Bedsores are generally one of the first signs that your loved one is being neglected and not receiving the care that you would expect from healthcare professionals.
 It is important that you contact an attorney with experience winning cases against nursing homes and medical facilities that neglected a patient to the point of a stage four bedsore being able to form.

 Nursing homes have teams of attorneys and insurance adjusters that will do and say anything to “explain away” the formation of the bedsore, in addition to directors that will defend their employees’ actions.
 You need someone on your side who will fight to hold the facility accountable.

 Contact Us Today

 Medical Malpractice is a very complex area of law.
-The attorneys at Brown, Christie & Green have focused their practice on medical malpractice and have decades of experience winning cases similar to yours.
+The team at MedMalFirm.com has focused their practice on medical malpractice and have decades of experience helping clients.
+We can put you in touch with a medical malpractice lawyer with experience winning cases similar to yours.
 Contact us today.
 We will review your case with absolutely no cost or obligation to you.
 We are here to help you and your family during this difficult time.
 Call us for more information about your potential bedsore lawsuit.